Sphoeroides annulatus

-Sphoeroides annulatus (bullseye puffer) is a species in the family Tetraodontidae, or pufferfishes.
+Sphoeroides annulatus, commonly known as the bullseye puffer, is a species of fish in the family Tetraodontidae, or pufferfishes.
 It is found in the eastern Pacific Ocean from California, USA to Pisco, Peru and the Galápagos Islands.

 Geographic range

 Globally, there are twenty-three species in the genus  Sphoeroides.
 Of these eleven are found in Mexican waters, six in the Atlantic, and five in the Pacific Ocean.
 Three species of puffer span along the north-west of the Mexican Pacific coastline.
 Sphoeroides annulatus, commonly known as the bullseye puffer, is distributed along the eastern Pacific Ocean, from south California, USA, to the Peruvian coasts, including the Gulf of California and Galápagos Islands.

 Habitat

 Sphoeroides annulatus resides over sandy bottoms and occasionally around rocky reefs and adjacent sand patches.
 They use their habitat as camouflage from predators.
 They live in shallow depths but have been found up to 70 meters deep.
 They can be found in subtropical and tropical temperatures averaging 25.8 °C.